ZeFish/notion-to-ssg/README.md

 - 📦 **Front matter support** - All Notion properties exported as YAML front matter
 - 🌐 **Cover & icon support** - Downloads page covers and icons
 - 🔄 **Property normalization** - Handles all Notion property types (relations, rollups, formulas, etc.)
+- 👑 **Permalink override** - Use a `permalink` property in your Notion page to set the URL directly.

 ## 📦 Installation